libp2p/blog/src/_blog/metrics-in-go-libp2p.md

 ## How are Metrics useful?

-I'll share two cases where having metrics were extremely helpful for us in go-libp2p.
-One case deals with being able to debug a memory leak and one where adding two new metrics helped us with development of a new feature.
+I'll share two cases where having metrics was extremely helpful for us in go-libp2p.
+One case deals with being able to debug a memory leak, and one where adding two new metrics helped us with the development of a new feature.

 ### Debugging with Metrics

 We were excited about adding metrics because it gave us the opportunity to observe exactly what was happening within the system.
 One of the first systems we added metrics to was the Event Bus.
 The event bus is used to pass event notifications between different libp2p components.
-When we added event bus metrics, we were immediately able to see discrepancy between two of our metrics, `EvtLocalReachabilityChanged` and `EvtLocalAddressesUpdated`.
+When we added event bus metrics, we were immediately able to see a discrepancy between two of our metrics, `EvtLocalReachabilityChanged` and `EvtLocalAddressesUpdated`.
 You can see the details on the [GitHub issue](https://github.com/libp2p/go-libp2p/issues/2046)

 <div class="container" style="display:flex; column-gap:10px; justify-content: center; align-items: center;">
     <figure>